djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 Rather than having millions of forward and reverse records, you merely define two rows of authority, one or more template strings, then a few rows of CIDR's.

-I thought about doing it via the lua backend or a new c++ backend, but I still needed to provide a store for the data - so PostgreSQL seemed like a reasonable vehicle for an experiment / proof of concept.
+I considered doing it via the lua backend or a new c++ backend, but I still needed to provide a store for the data - so PostgreSQL seemed like a reasonable vehicle for an experiment / proof of concept.